danielrsmith/reviews/_posts/2018-11-05-owc-thunderbolt-3-dock.md

 <br/><br/>

-_Note on the "whine when plugging in a bus powered devise" in the cons section:  I have tried a few devices to confirm this and it only happens if the device isn't self-powered (like a hard-drive with it's own power supply), and you can easily work around this by using the front USB port until OWC releases a fix._
+_^ Note on the "whine when plugging in a bus powered devise" in the cons section:  I have tried a few devices to confirm this and it only happens if the device isn't self-powered (like a hard-drive with it's own power supply), and you can easily work around this by using the front USB port until OWC releases a fix._

 _I am also currently working with OWC on this issue, and will provide an update as soon as I have one._